 You must attend all sessions to receive a certificate of completion.

-Students who have successfully completed the EKG and Pulse Oximetry Skills Program are eligible to receive college credit through the Connecticut Credit Assessment Program administered by Charter Oak State College.
+Students who have successfully completed the EKG and Pulse Oximetry Skills Course are eligible to receive college credit through the Connecticut Credit Assessment Program administered by Charter Oak State College.

 For more information, visit: Charter Oak’s Credit Registry site